lee-orr/spin-message-trigger/README.md

 ### Component Definitions
 The component definition contains a trigger secion, which contains information used to determine triggering & responses for this component.
+Specifically - the `broker` field takes the name of the broker this compoment gets triggered by, and the `subscription` field, which takes an object configuring the subscription.

+A component can either subscribe to a `Topic` or a `Request`.

-Specifically - the `broker` field takes the name of the broker this compoment gets triggered by, the `subscription` field takes a string representing the subject being subscribed to - based on the conventions of the specific broker, and an optional `result` field that allows setting up a defaults for published result messages, allowing them to target a different default broker and subject.
+In the case of a `Topic`, it takes a `topic` string representing the topic being subscribed to - based on the conventions of the specific broker, and an optional `result` field that allows setting up a defaults for published result messages, allowing them to target a different default broker and subject.

 Here is one of the component definitions in the example:
 ```toml